elegos/php-intellisense-use/README.md

 ## Requirements

 - PHP 7.1 + (tested with PHP 7.4.8).
-It is required to explore the PHP source files
+It is required to explore the PHP source files.

 ## Extension Settings